megnergit/mecanum-buggy-esp32-e4/README.md

 ---
 ## Motivation

-The beginnig was a video on this NVIDIA [web page](https://blogs.nvidia.com/blog/fraunhofer-research-robotics/) (at around 0:38).
+The beginning was a video on this NVIDIA [web page](https://blogs.nvidia.com/blog/fraunhofer-research-robotics/) (at around 0:38).

-This web page was about NVIDIA Omniverse, and how one can use it to simulate a hardware to accelerate the development.

-But what caught my eyes is the [Mecanum wheel](https://en.wikipedia.org/wiki/Mecanum_wheel).
+This web page was about NVIDIA Omniverse, and how one can use Omniverse to simulate a hardware to accelerate the development of autonomous driving cart.
+But what caught my eyes in the video was the [Mecanum wheel](https://en.wikipedia.org/wiki/Mecanum_wheel).
 Mecanum wheels enable a vehicle to run sideway straight, while looking exactly to front.

 This makes staring irrelevant for a vehicle.
 One can remove the staring mechanism as a whole.
 One can also forget about turning radius of a vehicle.

-We only need a corridor in a warehouse that is exactly the same width with the vehicle.
+A corridor in a warehouse has to be only as wide as the width of the vehicle.

-I first thought how cool Fraunhofer Institute is, but it turns out Mecanum wheel was invented by a Swedish engineer Bengt Erland Ilon, and was patented in 1970s ('Mecanum'  is the name of the company).
+I first thought how cool Fraunhofer Institute is, but it turns out Mecanum wheel was invented by a Swedish engineer Bengt Erland Ilon, and was patented in US in 1970s ('Mecanum' is the name of his company).

-I wanted to reproduce a buggy with Mecanum wheels and would like to see it runs sideway with my own eyes.
+I wanted to reproduce a buggy with Mecanum wheels, and would like to see if it really runs sideway with my own eyes.
 I will use ESP32 to operate the buggy over WiFi.

 ---
 ## Operate SG90 with wire